aleister888/openBSD-dotfiles/README.md

 ## TODO

 - Deploy dotfiles with update.sh from install.sh to avoid duplicate functions
-- Translate the README to Spanish
+- Translate scripts comments to Spanish
-- Asking the user if they want to auto install abaddon and/or bleachbit